Nrosa01/LOVElyBullets/README.md

 - `Bullet.new(data, system)`: Creates a new bullet instance.
 You shouldn't call this, use BulletSystem:create_bullet instead.
 - `Bullet:update(dt)`: Updates the bullet and its components.
 If the bullet is not active, it will call the on_disabled method of its components.
 - `Bullet:draw()`: Draws the bullet.
-- `Bullet:on_spawn()`: If you hooked a callback data, it will be triggered everytime you spawn a bullet
+- `Bullet:on_spawn()`: If you hooked a callback data, it will be triggered everytime you spawn a bullet.
+Also calls the on_spawn method of its components.
-- `Bullet:on_despawn()`: If you hooked a callback data, it will be triggered everytime a bullet is despawned
+- `Bullet:on_despawn()`: If you hooked a callback data, it will be triggered everytime a bullet is despawned.
+Also calls the on_despawn method of its components.
 - `Bullet:move_by(x, y)`: Moves the bullet by the specified amount.
 - `Bullet:move_to(x, y)`: Moves the bullet to the specified position.